 The NSF SBIR/STTR program has developed a telephone interview process (endorsed by the SBIR External Advisory Committee) to gather these commercialization results information on the 3rd, 5th, and 8th anniversary of the Phase II grant.
 The telephone interview is part of the expanded awards management process within the SBIR/STTR program.
-The information on the company, the current status of commercialization, the products and/or services developed, why commercialization may have failed, intellectual property situation, key strategy and/or investor relationships, and employment statistics will be collected for a database for subsequent analysis.
+Information on the company, including the current status of commercialization, the products and/or services developed, why commercialization may have failed, intellectual property situation, key strategy and/or investor relationships, revenue and investment data, and employment statistics will be collected for a database for subsequent analysis.
 Phase II grantees will be contacted by NSF to schedule an interview at the appropriate times.